 Allow 24 hours for all pipe solvent to dry before testing the system.
 It may take a minute to flush out the pipe joints.
 If there are any leaks, fill the holes or cracks with plastic solvent cement and wrap it with plastic electrical tape.
 When the entire system works, fill in the trenches with the dirt and sod over them.

 - In the winter, turn off the water with the stop valve inside the house.
 Open the inside drain and place a bucket under it.
 Outside, turn the hose faucet and the gate valve for the sprinkler system on.
 This should get rid of water that is left in the pipes and prevent any damage from frozen pipes.
 The automatic drain valves open to let out the water whenever the sprinkler system is turned off.

-Congratulations, you're done!
+Congratulations, you've successfully learned how to install a sprinkler system!
 Put your new underground sprinkler system to work and watch your lawn grow.
 No matter what project you're tackling, go to your local True Value hardware store for the tools, products and expert advice you need to start right.